Vizzuality/playbook-app/README.md

 This project uses Tailwind CSS and SCSS for styling.
 Follow these steps to set up and build the CSS:

-1. Install Node.js and Yarn (or npm) if you haven't already.
+1. Install Node.js and Yarn

 2. Install the required dependencies:
 ```